October inflation at 9.73 pct; worse than expected

 To some economists, it suggests unwillingness on the part of the bank to recognise that rate rises have had little impact on inflationary pressures and instead inflicted heavy damage on investment.

-Indian bond yields and swap rates inched higher after the higher than expected inflation reading.
+Indian federal bond yields and swap rates inched higher after the higher than expected inflation reading.

 "Data is in line with expectations.
 I don't think the RBI will lower its vigil yet on inflation concerns," said Kumar Rachapudi, fixed income strategist at Barclays Capital in Singapore.